-^{89.} See Staff of JOINT COMM., BACKGROUND AND ISSUES, supra note 48, at 2, 4-5, 8-10; U.S. TREAS.
-DEP'T, INTERIM REP., supra note 50, at 41-42; AULT & ARNOLD, COMPARATIVE TAXATION, supra note 50, at 447, 474-75.
+89. See Staff of Joint Comm., Background and Issues, supra note 48, at 2, 4-5, 8-10; U.S. Treas.
+Dep't, Interim Rep., supra note 50, at 41-42; Ault & Arnold, Comparative Taxation, supra note 50, at 447, 474-75.

-^{90.} See STAFF OF JOINT COMM., BACKGROUND AND ISSUES, supra note 48, at 8-10; STAFF OF JOINT COMM., IMPACT OF INTERNATIONAL TAX REFORM, supra note 17, at 2, 4; AULT & ARNOLD, COMPARATIVE TAXATION, supra note 50, at 476-85.
+90. See Staff of Joint Comm., Background and Issues, supra note 48, at 8-10; Staff of Joint Comm., Impact of International Tax Reform, supra note 17, at 2, 4; Ault & Arnold, Comparative Taxation, supra note 50, at 476-85.

-^{91.} See supra note 23.
 92. Cf. I.R.C. § 959(c).

 it would be unusual.
 Countries that disqualify certain types of income from serving as the source of exempt dividends usually do so indirectly and in a way that avoids deferral.
-They typically allow a full exemption for the dividend (or a fraction thereof that reflects an adjustment for expenses allocable to foreign income),93 but at the same time they maintain CFC regimes94 that, speaking in simplified terms, require the disqualified portion of the foreign subsidiary's income to be currently included in the income of the domestic parent.
-In this way, disqualified income is indirectly barred from both exemption treatment and deferral.95
+They typically allow a full exemption for the dividend (or a fraction thereof that reflects an adjustment for expenses allocable to foreign income), 93 but at the same time they maintain CFC regimes 94 that, speaking in simplified terms, require the disqualified portion of the foreign subsidiary's income to be currently included in the income of the domestic parent.
+In this way, disqualified income is indirectly barred from both exemption treatment and deferral.
+95

-Consistent with this pattern, countries that impose subject-to-tax requirements generally do so by treating low-taxed foreign income as disqualified income that is subject to current inclusion under the CFC regime.96 This is the approach taken in the October 2011 Ways and Means discussion draft, which would generally retain Subpart F and treat certain low-taxed foreign income as Subpart F income.97 It has the advantage of utilizing a familiar regime that has been in place since 1962, although it is out of date and badly in need of reform.
-Consequently, the approach of implementing a subject-to-tax requirement by treating low-taxed foreign income as Subpart F is retained, with some modification, and that some income is subject to current taxation, foreign tax credits should be available under section 960 with respect to taxable Subpart F income.
+Consistent with this pattern, countries that impose subject-to-tax requirements generally do so by treating low-taxed foreign income as disqualified income that is subject to current inclusion under the CFC regime.
+This is the approach taken in the October 2011 Ways and Means discussion draft, which would generally retain Subpart F and treat certain low-taxed foreign income as Subpart F income.
+That the advantage of utilizing a familiar regime that has been in place since 1962, although it is out of date and badly in need of reform.
+Consequently, the approach of implementing a subject-to-tax requirement by treating low-taxed foreign income as Subpart F income strikes us as satisfactory.
+Assuming that Subpart F is retained, with some modification, and that some income is subject to current taxation, foreign tax credits should be available under section 960 with respect to taxable Subpart F income.